yjxiong/temporal-segment-networks/README.md

 These can be achieved with the script `scripts/extract_optical_flow.sh`.
 The script has three arguments
 - `SRC_FOLDER` points to the folder where you put the video dataset
 - `OUT_FOLDER` points to the root folder where the extracted frames and optical images will be put in
-- `NUM_WORKER` specifies the number of GPU to use in parallel for flow extraction, must ber larger than 1
+- `NUM_WORKER` specifies the number of GPU to use in parallel for flow extraction, must be larger than 1

 The command for running optical flow extraction is as follows